 Guide Dog Users of Canada provides a forum for those wishing to give or receive Peer Support; educates the public about the abilities of Guide Dogs, and the rights of those partnered with guide dogs; promotes the high standards and integrity of guide dog training; and assists with individual or systemic Advocacy whenever necessary.
 Additionally, Guide Dog Users of Canada maintains a Wellness Fund in order to assist those individuals in financial need, partnered with guide dogs, with veterinary expenses that are not routine.
 Applicants must meet specified requirements at the time of application.

-GDUC operates under the Canada Not-For-Profit Corporations Act, and our NFP compliant Bylaws were last updated via Special Resolution 2016-2 which was confirmed by the membership on Saturday, September 24, 2016.
+GDUC operates under the Canada Not-For-Profit Corporations Act, and our NFP compliant Bylaws were last updated via Ordinary Resolutions 2017-1/2017-2 which were confirmed by the membership on Saturday, September 30, 2017.

 Since Guide Dog Users of Canada has no paid employees, volunteers are the life blood of our organization.
 Over the years countless individuals have given generously of their time and talents to help us carry out our charitable activities.